aqlaboratory/openfold-3/docs/source/input_format.md

     - Nucleic acid sequence (1-letter codes).

   - `use_msas` *(bool, optional, default = true)*
     - Enables MSA usage.
-If false, a single-row MSA is constructed from the query sequence only.
+If false, empty MSA features are provided to the model.
+We suggest running MSA-free inference mode via a dummy MSA with only the query sequence and completely omitting MSA inputs is {ref}`discouraged <323-inference-without-msas>` if the goal is to obtain the highest-accuracy structures.

   - `use_main_msas` *(bool, optional, default = true)*
     - Controls whether to use unpaired MSAs.
 For monomers or homomers, disabling this results in using only the single sequence.